Where to Stay for Your Walt Disney World Vacation

 Pricing is also more varied at Moderate, Deluxe and Deluxe Villa resorts, with the offering of various views, room types, suites and preferred locations.
 For the most part prices at the Moderate resorts are similar, except for the Coronado Springs Resort which also offers various levels of suites not available at the other Moderate resorts.
 Prices at Deluxe and Deluxe Villa resorts can also be vastly different depending upon the convenience of location.
 Those resorts located on the monorail route near the Magic Kingdom and in the Epcot area, within walking distance of both Epcot & Disney’s Hollywood Studios parks, being the most expensive.

 The Wilderness Lodge Resort and Animal Kingdom Lodge Resort offer the best value in pricing in the Deluxe Resort category, but are less conveniently located and will eat up more vacation time when relying on Disney Transportation.
-Fees for more than two adults in a room runs $15 per person per night at Moderate resorts and $25 per person per night at Deluxe resorts.
+Fees for more than two adults in a room runs $15 per person per night at Moderate resorts and $25 per person per night at Deluxe resorts (in 2018, these charges will be $25 per person per night at Moderate resorts and $35 per person per night at Deluxe resorts).
 Disney’s Deluxe Villa resorts do not charge for extra adults.
 There is no charge for children under the age of 18 staying in the room with a paying adult at any of the Disney resorts.

 Visit our Resort Guides for a complete list of Walt Disney World resorts, room rates, resort rate seasons, descriptions and amenities.
 You can also read reviews for each of the Disney Resorts in our Disney Resorts Review section.